 “De re coquinaria” is divided into 10 books, each dedicated to different types of ingredients:

-- Epimeles: the first book is about preserving fruits and vegetables, olives, and how to store vine.
+- Epimeles: the first book is about preserving fruits and vegetables, olives, and how to store vines.
 Best practice to store meat for a long time and how to recognize bad honey.

-- Sarcoptes — minced meat: in this section, the recipes are very simple and mainly minced meat mixed with herbs and spices.
+- Sarcoptes — minced meat: in this section, the recipes are very simple, mainly minced meat mixed with herbs and spices.

 - Cepuros — vegetables: The third part was dedicated to vegetables, fruits, cheese, and pulses.
-These were the base of Roman’s meals.
+These were the basis of Romans' meals.
 Apicius considered them healthy and very tasty.

-- Pandecter — general: Here there are very different generic recipes: cakes, cooked fruits, sauces, side dishes.
+- Pandecter — general: There are very different generic recipes: cakes, cooked fruits, sauces, and side dishes.

-- Ospreon — Pulses: In this book, we found many recipes about different types of pulses and their flours.
-They were very good bakers.
+- Ospreon — Pulses: This book has many recipes about different pulses and their flours.
+Romans were very good bakers.

-- Aeropetes — birds, and poultry: Here, not only we found recipes with poultry but also wild birds like ostriches, cranes, flamingos, peacocks, and parrots.
+- Aeropetes — birds, and poultry: Here, not only we found recipes with fresh chicken but also wild birds like ostriches, cranes, flamingos, peacocks, and parrots.
 Included in the book were the best sauces to go with each meat.

 - Polyteles — gourmet: while this book was called gourmet, it represents the most disgusting ingredients for our times: sterile vaginas, dromedary calluses, rinds, pig and boar legs, goose liver, sow stern, loins, kidneys, hams.
 This is what the Romans would call delicacies.

-- Tetrapus — animals: this book is dedicated to mammals meat, in particular: wild boar, deer, chamois, young goat, lamb, piglet, pig, hare.
+- Tetrapus — animals: this book is dedicated to mammal meat, in particular wild boar, deer, chamois, young goat, lamb, piglet, pig, and hare.